 9.3.1 The Council's invest-to-save mechanism remains in place and will be during the year.
 It allows services to drive innovation in service provision, by delivering budget savings that are allocated in part to replenish the Invest-To-Save Reserve.
-Proposals will need to be developed within the scope of the planned Future Ealing Programme Outcome Reviews and other savings initiatives.
+Proposals will need to be developed as part of the budget setting process and timescales.